 There is a basic free option of UsabilityHub, and you will be only required to pay if you wish this software to offer test subjects for you.
 All this makes it one of the best website usability testing software tools.

 This is a user experience recording software, made easy.
-Having this, you can record the users’ computer or mobile device in-house or remotely, without having any extra equipment.
+Having this usability testing tool, you can record the users’ computer or mobile device in-house or remotely, without having any extra equipment.

 The thing that sets Lookback apart from others is that it is possible for you to join the live testing session and talk to users while they are exploring your design, to ask a question or conduct an interview.

-Other pieces of user testing software only offer a report or recording after the completion of the testing.
+Other pieces of usability testing tools only offer a report or recording after the completion of the testing.
 But when you're using Lookback, it allows you to fix tests and watch them as they are taken in real time, and talk to users straight with follow up questions.
 This is a simple way to have an immediate answer.

 All these will allow you to know which parts of your interface your users like most.
 And you'll also learn which parts of your interface are receiving the most clicks.